Lisa Weagle: Team Jones (2020–2022)

+Mixed doubles (2022–present)

+Since 2022, Weagle has focused primarily on mixed doubles curling with partner John Epping.
+The pair lost in the quarterfinals of the 2023 Canadian Mixed Doubles Curling Championship to Jennifer Jones and Brent Laing.
+At the 2024 Canadian Mixed Doubles Curling Championship, she and Epping lost in the qualification playoff game to Nancy Martin and Steve Laycock.
+Weagle and Epping qualified for the 2025 Canadian Mixed Doubles Curling Olympic Trials, where they finished third, losing 8-6 in the semifinals to Rachel Homan and Brendan Bottcher.

 Personal life

 Weagle formerly worked for the Department of Canadian Heritage in Hull, Quebec as a communications advisor for Sport Canada.
-As of 2022, she works as a director of communications for Syntax Strategic.
+She also worked as a director of communications for Syntax Strategic.
+Currently, she is the founder and head coach of the Lisa Weagle Curling Academy.
 Weagle graduated from the University of Ottawa in 2008 with a Communications degree.
 She earned a Certificate in Business from the Smith School of Business at Queen's University, Kingston in 2020.
-Her sister is retired curler Julia Weagle, her mother is author Brenda Chapman, and her father's name is Ted.
+Her sister is curler Julia Weagle, her mother is author Brenda Chapman, and her father's name is Ted.
 Weagle is married to Robin Guy.

+In March 2023, Weagle was named as Canada's chef de mission at the 2024 Winter Youth Olympics.

+In 2024, she was inducted into the Order of Ottawa.